wxWANG0128/Evacuation_Estimator/README.md

 Use main branch for time estimate.

-Use correlation branche to investigate the correlation between elements and evcaution time.
+Use correlation branch to investigate the correlation between elements and evcaution time.

 ## Requirements
 - See `requirements.txt`